Well Done

 YOUR SOURCE ON FOOD LITIGATION AND REGULATION

 Rising alarm over microplastics as pollutants has sparked significant attention, stirring public concern and regulatory scrutiny.
-While there is both a lack of standardized methods for measuring microplastics and no scientific consensus about their potential health impacts, manufacturers are facing a surge of lawsuits asserting consumer protection claims based on the purported presence of microplastics in bottled water, and questions remain about the approach federal regulatory agencies might take to address the widespread use of plastic products in food production and storage.
+While there is both a lack of standardized methods for measuring microplastics and no scientific consensus about their potential health impacts, manufacturers are facing a surge of lawsuits asserting consumer protection claims based on the purported presence of microplastics in bottled water, and questions remain about the approach state and federal regulatory agencies might take to address the widespread use of plastic products in food production and storage.

 In a sizable step toward reorganizing the Human Foods Program (HFP or Program) to rehaul the US Food and Drug Administration’s (FDA’s) current food infrastructure to better coordinate the agency’s regulation of food products, FDA announced the selection of James Jones, a former Environmental Protection Agency official, to serve as the first Deputy Commissioner for HFP.